 The City of Windsor is Canada's southernmost city, located on the south shore of the Detroit River and Lake St. Clair.
-The City is a vibrant and livable community that is home to approximately 220,000 residents.
-Windsor is a thriving and diverse community, with unique neighbourhoods and several major education and employment centres, including the University of Windsor and St. Clair College.
+Home to approximately 220,000 residents, Windsor is a diverse community, with unique neighbourhoods and several major education and employment centres, including the University of Windsor and St. Clair College.